The Washington Capitals are champions.

 It may seem counterintuitive to think that more competition makes it easier to stand out in the crowd, but it may be more meaningful to have a niche in your industry.
 Being different can help identify your audience and position your product or service.

 A highly competitive market place offers an opportunity to differentiate yourself.
-Define who you are and be strategic.
+Define who you are and create a marketing strategy to match.

 - Competition helps you focus